A Comprehensive List of Health Concerns in Cavalier King Charles Spaniels

 Orthopedic Concerns in Cavaliers

-Cavalier king charles spaniels, like many breeds, can experience orthopedic concerns.
+Cavalier King Charles Spaniels, like many breeds, can experience orthopedic concerns.

 The primary ones include hip dysplasia, a condition where the hip joint forms abnormally, leading to progressive joint damage, and patellar luxation, where the kneecap dislocates or moves out of its normal position.